Mineral Area College: Mineral Area Council on the Arts (MACOA)

-In addition to the Executive Director, the Council is led by a Board of Directors of 8 men and women from throughout the region who serve to bring quality arts and cultural events to our community.
+In addition to the executive director, the council is led by a Board of Directors of 8 men and women.
 The main MACOA office is located in the Fine Arts building on the main campus of Mineral Area College.

 Athletics

 The Mineral Area College Cardinals are represented by the mascot "Kirby the Cardinal".

 Mineral Area College is a member of the National Junior College Athletic Association Division I, NJCAA Region XVI and the Missouri Community College Athletic Conference.

 Athletic teams include Men and Women's Basketball, Soccer, Track & Field; Men's Baseball and Golf; Women's Softball and Volleyball; Coed E-Gaming and Cheerleading.

 Robert E. Sechrest Sr. Field House

 The field house on the main campus is colloquially referred to as "the Bob" by student athletes and faculty.
 The gym is named after Missouri Sports Hall of Fame Inductee, Robert "Bob" Sechrest to honor his lifetime accomplishments.

-Student Activities
+Student life

 College Park

 College Park Residences provide independent living for students of Mineral Area College and Central Methodist University on the Park Hills campus.
-Students reside in a convenient learning environment that provides the benefit of living close to classes, library, local resources, shopping, and security.

-The College Park community includes a swimming pool, club house with big screen TV, laundry facility, computer lab, sand volleyball court, barbecue pavilion, and private mailboxes.
+The College Park community includes a club house with big screen TV, laundry facility, computer lab, sand volleyball court, barbecue pavilion, and private mailboxes.
 These amenities add to the benefits received when leasing a College Park Residence.